Science and Maths Curriculum Study

 Progress of Students through the Curriculum: A focus on Elementary School Science and Mathematics

-The aim of this study is to investigate how Philippine students’ knowledge of science and mathematics content, as well as their inquiry and problem solving skills, develop.
-The specific aims of the study are to:
+The aim of this study was to investigate how Philippine students’ knowledge of science and mathematics content, as well as their inquiry and problem solving skills, develop.
+The specific aims of the study were to: